← Back to 史記

 使使使 使 使

 That spring, the Marquis of Lecheng submitted a memorial speaking of Luan Da.
 Luan Da was a palace attendant in Jiaodong who had once studied under the same teacher as General Wencheng, and later became the director of medicine for the King of Jiaodong.
 The sister of the Marquis of Lecheng was the queen of King Kang, but she had no children.
 When King Kang died, the son of another concubine was established as king.
 The Queen of Kang had engaged in licentious behavior and was incompatible with the new king, so they threatened each other with legal action.
 When the Queen of Kang heard that Wencheng had died, and wishing to ingratiate herself with the emperor, she sent Luan Da through the Marquis of Lecheng to seek an audience and speak of his methods.
 The Son of Heaven had executed Wencheng, but later regretted his early death and lamented that his methods were incomplete.
 When he saw Luan Da, he was greatly pleased.
 Da was a tall and handsome man whose speech contained many strategies, and he dared to make grand claims, handling them without hesitation.
 Da said: 'Your servant has often traveled to the sea, where I have seen the likes of Anqi and Xianmen.
 But because they considered your servant base, they did not believe me.
 They also thought that King Kang was merely a feudal lord and not worthy of sharing these methods.
-Your servant spoke to King Kang several times, but King Kang did not employ me.
-My teacher said: 'Gold can be made, the Yellow River breach can be blocked, the elixir of immortality can be obtained, and immortals can be summoned.'
+I spoke to King Kang many times, but he too refused to use me.
+My teacher said: 'Gold can be made, the Yellow River breach can be blocked, the elixir of immortality can be found, and immortals can be summoned.
 However, your servant fears that if I follow Wencheng's example, then all the fangshi will shut their mouths, and who would dare speak of these methods?'
 The emperor said: 'Wencheng died from eating horse liver.
 If you can truly practice his methods, what would I begrudge you?'
 Da said: 'My teacher does not seek out people; rather, people are the ones who seek him.
 If Your Majesty truly wishes to obtain them, then you must honor their envoys, give them relatives, treat them with the rites due to guests, and not belittle them.
 Make each wear their trust seals, and only then can they communicate with the divine beings.
-Whether the divine beings are willing or not depends on this.
+Whether the divine beings are willing is the question.
 Only by honoring their envoys can they be obtained.'
-Thereupon, the emperor had him demonstrate a small method: fighting chess pieces that moved and struck each other on their own.
+The emperor then had him demonstrate a small method: fighting chess pieces that moved and struck each other on their own.

 70